Graph Neural Networks in Recommender Systems: A Survey: User-item Collaborative Filtering

-Owing to the superiority of GNN in learning on graph data, there are emerging efforts in recommender systems utilizing GNN architecture to model the recommendation task from the perspective of the graph.
-The basic idea is essentially using the items interacted by users to enhance user representation and using the users once interacted with items to enrich item representation.
-In this way, multi-layer GNN methods enable to simulate information diffusion process and exploit high-order connectivity from user-item interactions more efficiently.
+Given the user-item interaction data, the basic idea of user-item collaborative filtering is essentially using the items interacted by users to enhance user representations and using the users once interacted with items to enrich item representations.
+Inspired by the advantage of GNN techniques in simulating the information diffusion process, recent efforts have studied the design of GNN methods, in order to exploit high-order connectivity from user-item interactions more efficiently.
+Figure~\ref{fig:user_item} illustrates the pipeline of applying GNN to user-item interaction information.